allegroai/clearml-docs/docs/webapp/applications/apps_model_deployment.md

   * <img src="/docs/latest/icons/ico-model-idle.svg" alt="Idle instance" className="icon size-md space-sm" /> - App instance is idle
   * <img src="/docs/latest/icons/ico-model-stopped.svg" alt="Stopped instance" className="icon size-md space-sm" /> - App instance is stopped
 * Idle time - Time elapsed since last activity
-* Endpoint - The publicly accessible URL of the model endpoint
+* Endpoint - The publicly accessible URL of the model endpoint.
+Active model endpoints are also available in the [Model Endpoints](../webapp_model_endpoints.md) table, which allows you to view and compare endpoint details and monitor status over time
 * API base - The base URL for the model endpoint
 * API key - The authentication key for the model endpoint
 * Test Command - An example command line to test the deployed model